-In 2017 the Saskatchewan Career and Work Education Association will provide two awards of $200 each to two graduating students.
-Two awards will be given to students nominated from the northern area of the province and two from the southern area.
-Members of SCWEA may nominate one CWEx student by May 1st.
+In 2022 the Saskatchewan Career and Work Education Association will provide two awards of $200 each to two graduating students.
+One award will be given to students nominated from the northern area of the province and one from the southern area.
+Members of SCWEA may nominate one CWEx student by May 1st, 2022.
 The SCWEA executive will perform a draw to determine the winners.
 The winning students will be notified, and asked to submit a photograph of themselves and a media/photo release signed by a parent or guardian.
 Criterion for the award will include the following:

 - The student must have achieved or be in progress to earn a credit in a CWEX 10, 20, A30 or B30 class.

 - The student must be graduating in the year the award is given.

 - The student must have represented themselves well both in class activities and in their work placement.

 - The student should have shown considerable development in the classroom and potential in regards to the foundational objectives of Career and Work Exploration with particular emphasis on:

 - Development of their personal goals and characteristics in understanding themselves and the changing world around them.

 - Demonstration of personal accountability, communication and networking skills.